VasiliyAMelkozerov/data-science-freestyle/autobot/README.md

 <img src="20220829_115931.jpg">

 Today on Aug 31 has been a wash/recovery day.
 It would be within my best interest to go and create this completely but at present I need to get a job, place to live, and college to further my career and asking price.
 Times feel uneasy but like my mom said to ask in any situation "what am I here to learn?"

+That didn't go quite as planned lmao because my buddy Wilder came back from his deployment.
+We ended up hanging out quite a bit and he leaves on the 10th to go back to the meat grinder of a day job we often refer to as the military.
+He is my brother and gets priority while he is here.
+In the mean time I am going back to college for an Associate's in Computer Science to make myself more appealing and be able to pay rent through BAH.
+There is a free Harvard course available for what I want to be doing so that is going to be done when it can.